 8. Descriptions of Preparation

-When you’re trying to get to the beach, it’s easy to yell, “In the car,” but your kids won’t know why.
 This is another time to talk out loud with, “I got the bag.
 I need water.
 Sunblock.
-Towels?…”.
-It’s a process, not magic, which makes things happen, and after a few times, your kids might ask, “Do you have the water?
+Towels?”
+It’s a process, not magic, which makes things happen.
+And after a few times, your kids might ask, “Do you have the water?
 Eventually, you can mention most of the items and ask, “What’s missing?” and then, “What do we need?”
-At some point, i.e., maybe teenage years, they can run a list themselves.
+At some point, maybe in the teenage years, they can run a list themselves.

 9. Apologies.
 And Acceptances of Blame.